-Yes No N/A Comments IFRS 1.26 In the reconciliation of profit or loss, any errors made under previous GAAP and any changes in accounting IFRS 1.25 The reconciliations shall give sufficient detail to enable users to understand the material adjustments to the statement of financial position and statement of comprehensive income. c.
-If the entity changes its accounting policies or its use of the exemptions contained in IFRS 1, does the entity explain the changes in each such interim financial report under IFRS 1.23 and update the reconciliations in (a) and If the entity does not, in its most recent annual financial 55 IFRS 1.33 statements under previous GAAP, disclose information material to an understanding of the current interim period, does it disclose in its interim financial report that information or include a cross-reference to another published document that includes it New pronouncements If the entity applies accounting pronouncements that were 56 issued after the cut off date of this checklist (i.e., 28 February 2022), does the entity make all disclosures required by those pronouncements A complete set of financial statements 57 If an entity prepares a complete set of financial statements for its interim financial report, has it completed, in addition to this checklist, the most recent annual disclosure checklist, International GAAP® Disclosure Checklist (28 February 2022) and applied all standards that are effective for its annual financial reporting period IAS 34.7 Nothing in IAS 34 is intended to prohibit or discourage an entity from publishing a complete set of financial statements (as described in IAS 1) in its interim financial report, rather than condensed financial statements and selected explanatory notes.
-If an entity publishes a complete set of financial statements IAS 34.9 in its interim financial report, the form and content of those statements shall conform to the requirements of IAS 1 for a complete set of financial statements.
+Yes No N/A Comments A complete set of financial statements 56 If an entity prepares a complete set of financial statements for its interim financial report, has it completed, in addition to this checklist, the most recent annual disclosure checklist, International GAAP® Disclosure Checklist (28 February 2023) and applied all standards that are effective for its annual financial reporting period IAS 34.7 Nothing in IAS 34 is intended to prohibit or discourage an entity from publishing a complete set of financial statements (as described in IAS 1) in its interim financial report, rather than condensed financial statements and selected explanatory notes.
+IAS 34.9 If an entity publishes a complete set of financial statements in its interim financial report, the form and content of those statements shall conform to the requirements of IAS 1 for a complete set of financial statements.